kanalsoni/kanalsoni/README.md

 <details>
   <summary>I am an under-graduate who is always curious to learn and grow in the field of Machine Learning.
 I am also Python certified along with Machine Learning knowledge.</summary></details>

-- 🔭 I’m currently working on **Machine Learning Projects**
+- 🔭 I’m currently working on **Machine Learning and Data Analytics**

-- 🌱 I’m currently learning **Machine Learning and its applications along with Python Libraries**
+- 🌱 I’m currently learning **Gen AI and advanced SQL**

-- 👯 I’m looking to collaborate on **any ML project**
+- 👯 I’m looking to collaborate on **any Analytics or ML project**

-- 🤝 I’m looking for help with **Open CV Projects**
+- 🤝 I’m looking for help with **Finding a Fulltime job**

 - 📝 I regularly write articles on [https://kanalsoni015.medium.com/](https://kanalsoni015.medium.com/)

-- 💬 Ask me about **ML and Python**
+- 💬 Ask me about **ML, Analytics, SQL, and Python**

 - 📫 How to reach me kanalsoni015@gmail.com

 - 😄 Pronouns: You can give <i>she/hers</i>

-- 📄 Know about my experiences: https://drive.google.com/file/d/1QkLaiOsa_m947zlmxvcxNKC9jKtmbwHj/view?usp=sharing
+- 📄 Know about my Portfolio: https://www.datascienceportfol.io/KanalBSoni

-- 👨‍💻 All of my projects are available at https://github.com/kanalsoni

 - ⚡ Fun fact **Learning like Machine since 3 years**